tufanoruk/HostPing/README.md

 4. Go to the hostping page.

 Notes for Apache http configuration ;

 - mod_cgi must be loaded
-- user running apache http server should be able to access and write service directory
+- user running apache http server should be able to access and write log directory
 - check User and Group directives